-- Coconut oil for cooking (ghee can also be used)
+- Oil for cooking (coconut, ghee or olive oil can be used)

 - Fresh parsley, for garnish

-- Soak cranberries in small bowl of hot water for about 20-30 minutes.
+- Soak cranberries in a small bowl of hot water for about 20-30 minutes.

-- Transfer most of them to a food processor (I like to reserve a few for garnish), together with the rest of ingredients and soaked cranberries.
+- Transfer most of them to a food processor (I like to reserve a few for garnish).
+Add the rest of ingredients and soaked cranberries.
 Add 2-3 tablespoons of the water, in which the cranberries were soaking.
-Process into pesto like paste, for about 30 seconds, scraping the sides a couple of times.
-Transfer to a ramekin
+Process into a pesto-like paste, for about 30 seconds, scraping the sides a couple of times.
+Transfer to a ramekin.

-- Combine turkey mince with the rest of ingredients in a large mixing bowl.
-Use your hands to work the mince and incorporate all the ingredients.
+- Combine ground turkey mince with the rest of ingredients in a large mixing bowl.
+Use your hands to work the meat and incorporate all the ingredients.
 Using wet hands, roll small batches of mince into balls and flatten into round patties.

-- Heat about a teaspoon of coconut oil or ghee in a large frying pan to high and then turn down to medium-high.
-Add the patties and cook for 4-5 minutes on each side, adding a little more coconut oil when flipping them over.
+- Heat about a tablespoon of oil or ghee in a large frying pan over medium-high heat.
+Add the patties and cook for 4-5 minutes on each side, adding a little more oil when flipping them over if needed.